teobresums/teobresums/README.md

 # Effective-one-body model with spin and tidal interactions

 The C++ code was reviewed by LVC.
 Review was concluded on 11.04.2018.
-That version is tagged as `LVC-reviewed`.
+That version is tagged as `LVC-review-end `.

 ## Authors